DoSomething/contentful-prototype/docs/development/features/referral-pages.md

 Both the alpha and beta may earn a reward for the beta registering and signing up for the campaign.

 We offer a second scholarship entry as the reward.
-Users who have `refer-friends-scholarship` feature flag set will see a Referral Page Banner after signing up for any campaign configured for this feature, which refers them to their Alpha Referral Page.
+Users will see a Referral Page Banner after signing up for any campaign configured for this feature, which refers them to their Alpha Referral Page.

 ## Details